Bloor Street

-Bloor Street is a major east–west residential and commercial thoroughfare in Toronto, Ontario, Canada.
+Bloor Street is an east–west arterial road in Toronto, Ontario, Canada.
 Bloor Street runs from the Prince Edward Viaduct, which spans the Don River Valley, westward into Mississauga where it ends at Central Parkway.
 East of the viaduct, Danforth Avenue continues along the same right-of-way.
 The street, approximately 25 km long, contains a significant cross-sample of Toronto's ethnic communities.
 It is also home to Toronto's famous shopping street, the Mink Mile.

 A portion of Line 2 of the Bloor-Danforth subway line runs along Bloor from Kipling Avenue to the Don Valley Parkway, and then continues east along Danforth Avenue.

 History

 Originally surveyed as the first concession road north of the baseline (then Lot Street, now Queen Street), it was known by many names, including the Tollgate Road (as the first tollgate on Yonge north of Lot Street was constructed there in 1820) then St. Paul's Road (after the nearby church, constructed 1842).
 From 1844 until 1854 it was known as Sydenham Road after Lord Sydenham, Governor General of Canada 1839–1841.
 The street was then given its current name in honour of Joseph Bloor, a local brewer and land speculator who founded the Village of Yorkville in 1830 on the north side of this street and who was one of the street's original residents.

 Sections of Bloor Street near High Park was still undeveloped in the early part of the 20th Century.
 Sections along High Park required infill to eliminate the natural deep valleys in the area.
 On the eastern terminus Bloor ended at Sherbourne Avenue at Rosedale Valley and where once the Sherbourne Blockhouse stood.
 A small footpath from Howard Street was the only means to reach the eastern end of the valley to continue along Danforth Avenue until the Prince Edward Viaduct was completed in 1918.

 The street formerly ended at a dead end west of Highway 27 (now Highway 427), but was extended west in the early 1960s with the development of the Markland Wood neighbourhood.
 The Mississauga portion was constructed beginning in the mid-1960s, although the street was not bridged over the Etobicoke Creek (the present Mississauga/Toronto boundary) until 1971.